I Was Injured By A Hairdresser, Could I Claim Compensation? – Burns, Hair Damage & Cuts Hairdresser Negligence

 What Are Hairdressing Injuries?

 From hair loss to bleach burns, a hairdresser’s negligence could inflict a variety of harm onto a customer.
-To prevent incidents of this nature from occurring, salon-owners have a direct obligation to uphold a high code of ethics.
+To prevent incidents of this nature from occurring, hair salon owners have a direct obligation to uphold a high code of ethics.
 In doing so, this code of ethics ought to prevent incidents such as burns, lacerations and damaged hair from occurring.

-For information on hairdresser compensation claims and how to make them, please continue reading our guide.,
+For information on hairdresser compensation claims and how to make them, please continue reading our guide.
+Alternatively, to see if you can claim for hair salon negligence, contact us for free using the above details.

 Causes Of Being Injured By A Hairdresser

-The thought of being injured when by a hairdresser might seem strange.
-Still, unfortunately, there are some scenarios where a hairdresser could neglect their duty of care and inflict a degree of injury or harm.
+The thought of being injured by a hairdresser might seem strange.
+Unfortunately, there are some scenarios where a hairdresser could neglect their duty of care and inflict a degree of injury or harm.

 • Burns, cuts and lacerations